Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Formation of non-hierarchical triples via binary-binary scattering in globular clusters

-Assessing the probability for unstable triples to form is essential to understand whether these systems can commonly produce tight BHBs.

-Close encounters represent the simplest process to form an unstable triple. \cite{hut93} found in their numerical experiment a class of three-body interactions (either single-single-single or binary-single), called {\it resonant} scattering, that may lead to the formation of a short-lived triple.
-Such bound systems ultimately break up, ejecting one of the components and leaving behind a binary after 10-100 crossing times \citep{hut93}.
-Another channel to form non-hierarchical triples is via binary-binary interactions \citep{mikkola84,mcmillan91,miller02}.
-Three-body and binary-binary close encounters may commonly take place in dense stellar environments, like the inner regions of globular (GCs) or nuclear clusters (NCs).
+One of the possible pathways to the formation of triple BHs is via close encounters \citep{hut93} like binary-binary interactions \citep{mikkola84,mcmillan91,miller02}.
+One interesting class of encounters, called {\it resonant} scattering, has proven to form short-lived triple that ultimately break up, ejecting one of the components and leaving behind a binary after 10-100 crossing times \citep{hut93}.
+Three-body and binary-binary scattering encounters may commonly take place in dense stellar environments, like the inner regions of globular \citep[GCs, see for instance][]{miller02,Zevin18,fragione20,martinez20} or nuclear clusters \citep[NCs, see for instance][]{miller09,arca20}.
 The study of these interactions in numerical star cluster models has been limited by the computational complexity of modelling million-body systems.
-Indeed, while a one-to-one modelling of clusters with $\leq 10^4$ members has been possible for decades using $N$-body simulations, million body simulations became possible for GCs only recently \citep{sippel12,sippel13,contenta13,AS16,wang16}, and numerical models of galactic nuclei have also improved significantly \citep{ASK18,Panamarev18}.
+Indeed, while a one-to-one modelling of clusters with $\leq 10^4$ members has been possible for decades using $N$-body simulations, million body simulations became possible for GCs only recently \citep{sippel12,sippel13,contenta13,AS16,wang16,banerjee16}, and numerical models of galactic nuclei have also improved significantly \citep{ASK18,Panamarev18}.
 Monte Carlo models provide an alternative to direct $N$-body models, albeit at the cost of important approximations like spherical symmetry and zero rotation.
-The relatively short computational times led to the development of a large database of MCMC models which have been used to predict the evolution of black holes \citep{Morscher15,Arca18,Askar18,Weatherford18} and the possible formation of BHB mergers \citep{rodriguez15,rodriguez16,askar17}.
-These models allowed to demonstrate that dense GCs can retain a sizeable fraction of BHs over a Hubble time, up to $30-50\%$ \citep{Morscher15}.
-Utilizing the MOCCA SURVEY DATABASE I, a suite of over 2000 Monte Carlo models of GCs with different properties modelled over a 12 Gyr time span, \cite{Arca18} found that the observational properties of GCs correlate with the mass and density of the BHs population inhabiting their innermost regions.
-Using these correlations, \cite{Askar18} showed that at least $\sim 30$ Galactic GCs might be harbouring hundreds of BHs at present day.
-The dynamics in the inner regions of these GCs is almost completely dominated by BHs, thus suggesting that single-binary and binary-binary interactions may occur frequently in these systems.
+The relatively short computational times led to the development of a large database of Monte Carlo models which have been used to predict the evolution of black holes \citep{Morscher15,Arca18,Askar18,Weatherford18} and the possible formation of BHB mergers \citep{rodriguez15,rodriguez16,askar17,kremer20}.
+These models allowed to demonstrate that dense GCs can retain a sizeable fraction of BHs over a Hubble time, up to $30-50\%$ \citep{Morscher15,Arca18}.
+The majority of these BHs are expected to sit in the innermost cluster regions and form a BH subsystem \citep[BHS, see e.g.][]{SPITZER,breen13a,AS16,Arca18,Weatherford18,weatherford20}.